lcsouzamenezes/OpenCatapult/docs/dev-guides/create-task-provider-4.md

 # Create a task provider - Part 4 (Installing the task Pprovider)

-For now, there's two step to install the task provider
+For now, there're two steps to install the task provider

 ## Copy the published binary to the plugin folder